-Yeah, so everything that we have– HelpDocs is all categorized by Google as well.
-So Google Chrome, when, the Google search engine crawls the knowledge base and it'll kind of create that great structure as well.
+Yeah, so everything that we have—HelpDocs is all categorized by Google as well.
+So when the Google search engine crawls the knowledge base and it'll kind of create that great structure as well.
 So that will– and again, that can help with things like SEO and stuff like that.

 If you've got great content, that might be in your help center, but if it does create that– if it's shareable and if it's answering a question in a great way and people go, "This is excellent.
 I need to share it," then, you know, it's always gonna rank a little bit higher.